Novel drugs to relieve and repair tissue damage caused by osteoarthritis.

 BRM521 is a PEDF-derived Short Peptide (PDSP), which is a new drug candidate for osteoarthritis.
 Its active pharmaceutical ingredient (API) is the same as BRM421, with a different formulation.
 The final drug product will be an intra-articular injectable, as a first-in-class new drug.

-BRM521’s neurotrophic properties induce cartilage proliferation and the differentiation of mesenchymal stem cells, promoting cartilage regeneration, repairing damaged articular cartilage, and relieving symptoms of pain.
+PDSP at joints can induce the proliferation and differentiation of mesenchymal stem cells (MSCs), promoting cartilage regeneration, repairing damaged articular cartilage, and relieving symptoms of pain.

-Pre-clinical data indicate that BRM521 has the potential to offer patients therapeutic advantage over existing treatments.
-Phase I clinical trials for BRM521 are on track to start in Q1 2023.
+Pre-clinical data indicate that BRM521 has the potential to offer patients a therapeutic advantage over existing treatments.
+Phase 1 clinical trials for BRM521 are on track to start in 2025.